Volume 24, Issue 1 (March-In press 2026) Iranian Rehabilitation Journal 2026, 24(1): 113-122 | Back to browse issues page

 XML Print

-Objective: This study aimed to explore the sexual challenges faced by individuals with spinal cord injury (SCI) and their spouses in the Iranian socio-cultural context, where sexuality is often considered a taboo subject and remains under-discussed, especially in rehabilitation settings.
+Objectives: This study aimed to explore the sexual challenges faced by individuals with spinal cord injuries (SCI) and their spouses in the Iranian socio-cultural context, where sexuality is often considered a taboo and remains under-discussed, especially in rehabilitation settings.

-Methods: This qualitative study used conventional content analysis and included, 25 participants (15 women and 5 men with SCI, 3 spouses, and 2 social workers) were selected through purposive and snowball sampling in Tehran, Iran.
-Data were collected via semi-structured in-depth interviews and analyzed using Lundman and Graneheim’s approach.
+Methods: This qualitative study used conventional content analysis and included 25 participants (15 women and 5 men with SCI, 3 spouses, and 2 social workers).
+They were selected through purposive and snowball sampling in Tehran City, Iran.
+Data were collected via semi-structured in-depth interviews and analyzed using Lundman and Graneheim approach.
 Credibility, dependability, confirmability, and transferability were ensured to enhance the rigor of the findings.

-Results: The main theme that emerged was “Turbulent Sex Life,” comprising three main categories and thirteen subcategories.
-Key findings included emotional intimacy replacing physical intercourse, sexual dysfunction (e.g., erectile issues, loss of orgasm), insufficient sexual knowledge, passivity in sexual activity, and the use of alternative sexual behaviors.
+Results: The main theme that emerged was “turbulent sex life,” comprising 3 main categories and 13 subcategories.
+Key findings included emotional intimacy replacing physical intercourse, sexual dysfunction (e.g. erectile issues, loss of orgasm), insufficient sexual knowledge, passivity in sexual activity, and the use of alternative sexual behaviors.
 Spouses experienced emotional burden, unmet needs, and sometimes abandonment.
 Cultural taboos, economic pressures, and family interference amplified challenges.
 Children of individuals with SCI also faced psychological and social vulnerabilities due to stigma and familial tensions.

 Article type: Original Research Articles | Subject: Rehabilitation Management